581-pooja/Flappy_Bird_Game/README.md

 # Flappy Bird Game
-This is very Interesting Flappy Bird Game uisng Python module pygame.
+This is very Interesting Flappy Bird Game using Python module pygame.
 Increarses Logical Thinking and Introduction to Game Programming

 # How to Play the Game
 - Press space or Up arrow key to start the Game